nomtek/flutter_ai_examples/lib/mistral_ai_llm_controller_example/README.md

 You are a helpful assistant designed to output only JSON.
 ```

-This is used to tell AI chatbot that we are looking for JSON output.
+It is important to tell AI chatbot that we are looking for JSON output.

 ```text
 Interpret commands based on their intent and map them to the appropriate function.
 ```

-This is used to tell AI chatbot his general purpose
+It is the main instruction for AI chatbot.

 ```text
 For direct commands, choose the corresponding function.